How does Dr. Dave’s Aiming Method (DAM) work?

 - NV B.3 – Mike Page’s aiming video (part 1, part 2)

-When the CB is really close to the OB, I sometimes use the double-the-distance method.
-And when the cut angle is close to 30° (which I can judge very well with the help of my peace sign), I sometimes use the CTE (center-to-edge) line as a visual reference.
-And when I use sidespin, I use the System for Aiming With Sidespin (SAWS).
+When the CB is really close to the OB, you might find the double-the-distance method helpful.
+And when the cut angle is close to 30° (which you can judge very well with a peace sign), you can use the CTE (center-to-edge) line as a visual reference.
+And when you use sidespin, it can be very helpful to use the System for Aiming With Sidespin (SAWS).